Money remaining in student lunch accounts (June 2016 School Leader Update)

 What must a school do at the end of a school year with money that remains in a student’s meal account or unused punches on a meal ticket?

 - If a student has graduated or will otherwise not be returning, the school must refund the money to the student’s parent or guardian.
-The parent/guardian paid the money in return for the meals.
-The school may not keep any part of the money if it has not provided all of the meals.
+The parent/guardian paid the money in return for certain goods – the meals.
+The school may not keep any part of the money if it has not provided all of the purchased goods.
 To do so is theft.

 What if the amount remaining in the account is just a few cents?